lonewolf-stack/Laboratory3_Laravel_Pages_Controllers_and_Routes/README.md

 <img width="1365" height="767" alt="Screenshot_7" src="https://github.com/user-attachments/assets/a62318dd-e9a0-4519-917f-3eb3f7ced892" />

 Open the folder that contains the LARAVEL file
-    1. Once it open, open terminal with these
-    2. Ctrl+J
-    3. Navigate the VS code for terminal and click
+    install composer first in your project composer install
+    once install
-    4. Type this in terminal  { php artisan serve }
+    Type this in terminal  { php artisan serve }
+    download npm if you can
+    wait for it to be done

     5. If 404 ERROR just add in the http://127.0.0.1:8000 this /things.